Board of Commissioners

 Commissioner Price holds a Bachelor's Degree from John Carroll University and has completed graduate coursework at Central Michigan University.
 He recently retired after 21 years as the Executive Director of MARO, a statewide association representing providers of employment and training services for persons with disabilities and other barriers.

-Commissioner Price was appointed by Governor Snyder to the Michigan Community Service Commission in 2012 where he continues to serve.
+Commissioner Price was appointed by Governor Snyder to the Michigan Community Service Commission from 2012 through 2018.
 He was a 20-year board member of the Michigan Nonprofit Association where he served as treasurer and president.
-Recently, he was re-appointed by the Trustees of Central Michigan University to the board of Charyl Stockwell Academy, a charter school where he has served as president for the past 18 years.
+Recently, he was re-appointed by the Trustees of Central Michigan University to the board of Charyl Stockwell Academy, a charter school where he has served as president for the past 22 years.

 Tony (Anthony H) Mullen is an At-Large Commissioner for the Lansing Board of Water & Light.
 Commissioner Mullen has served as Vice Chair of the Board, Chair of the Human Resources Committee and Chair of the Nominating Committee.

 Commissioner Mullen is employed at GC Services.
 He is fluent in Spanish and previously lived in Guatemala as a volunteer for the U.S. Peace Corps.
 Commissioner Mullen is married with two children, both attending the University of Michigan.
-Commissioner Mullen was appointed to the Board on November 14, 2012; his term ends on June 30, 2021.
+Commissioner Mullen was appointed to the Board on November 14, 2012 and he serves as the Chair of the Human Resources Committee for the BWL board; his term ends on June 30, 2025.

 Non-Voting Advisory Committee

-Commissioner Merrill was appointed to the Board of Commissioners effective July 1, 2019 and his term expires June 30, 2023.
+Commissioner Pillar was appointed to the Board of Commissioners in July 2023 and his term expires on June 30, 2024.

-Commissioner Jester was appointed to the Board of Commissioners effective November 6, 2017 and his term expires June 30, 2019.
+Commissioner Beauboeuf was appointed to the Board of Commissioners effective July 28, 2023 and his term expires June 30, 2027.